suncoast-devs/handbook/lessons/full-stack-build-an-app/25-stars.md

 # Extracting a component for reuse

-Noting that this code is now duplicated we can consider _extracting a component_ for the stars!
+We can now consider _extracting a component_ for the stars!

 The first thing we'll do is create the component in the `Restaurants.jsx` code.